Day 9 Sabah Road Trip Keningau Tenom Sipitang

 Jalan Sipitang - Tenom

-After about 40 minutes drive you will arrive in Tenom at the Tenom Coffee Valley cafe (RP2) next to the Tenom train station.
-This small building houses a restaurant that serves western and fusion dishes, while serving a selection of delicious coffees familiar to the small town of Tenom.
+After a drive of about 40 minutes, you arrive in Tenom, at the Tenom Coffee Valley Café next to the train station.
+This small building houses a restaurant that serves Western and fusion dishes, and is known for its delicious coffee – a specialty of the town of Tenom.

-The Tenom train station (RP3) is less than a 200 meter walk from the cafe.
-Here you can take a nice walk and see Borneo's classic train, the train station and the ancient rain trees near the train station.
-The Sabah State Railway, previously known as the North Borneo Railway, is the only railway on the island of Borneo.
-It's a slice of colonial history, a very unusual and adventurous train journey worth experiencing.
+Tenom Train Station is located less than 200 meters from the café.
+Here you can take a short walk and view the classic Borneo train, the station, and the centuries-old rainforests in the surrounding area.
+The Sabah State Railway, formerly the North Borneo Railway, is the only railway line on the island of Borneo.
+It is a piece of colonial history and an unusual, adventurous train journey that is absolutely worthwhile.

-If you want to plan the train journey to Beaufort in your trip, it is good to add an extra day to the trip and spend the night in Beaufort.
-The train only runs twice a day and in Beaufort you have some extra time to visit sights.
-There are several hotels in Beaufort where you can spend the night for a reasonable price.
+If you want to include the train journey to Beaufort in your trip, it is advisable to add an extra day and stay overnight in Beaufort.
+The train only runs twice a day, and in Beaufort you will have plenty of time to visit the sights.
+There are several hotels where you can stay for a reasonable price.

-The train consists of three iron carriages, all slightly different, of a cheerful blue color.
-Seats are hard and worn, doors are held open like an old western movie so the passengers can enjoy the view and more importantly for some travelers, smoke cigarettes.
+The train consists of three iron carriages, each slightly different, but all cheerfully blue.
+The seats are hard and worn, and the doors remain open like in an old Western film, so that passengers can enjoy the view – and, for some at least as important, smoke.

-After the Tenom Pangi Dam, the river becomes turbulent and spectacular.
-There are a few small villages along the route where passengers disembark or board during the journey.
-The villages consist of a dozen houses, a school, church and the football field.
-Small orchards, a few fruit trees, chickens, chickens and maybe a few goats are all what these people rely on to survive.
-You may have to change trains in one of these villages.
-At the train station of the village of Melalap you can get off for a visit and stay at the Riverbugs Camp for Adventures.
+After the Tenom Pangi Dam, the river becomes wilder and more spectacular.
+There are a few small villages along the route where passengers get on and off.
+These villages consist of about ten houses, a school, a church, and a football field.
+Small orchards, fruit trees, chickens, and sometimes a few goats form the basis of their existence.
+It is possible that you may need to transfer to another train in one of these villages.
+At Melalap station, you can get off to visit the Riverbugs Camp for Adventures.

-From Tenom you drive via the SA33 to Sipitang, this two lane road is of good quality and winds through the beautiful green mountainous landscape of Malaysia.
-There are small cafes along the route where you can stop for a short break.
-For enthusiasts, you can also deviate from the route and drive parts of the route via narrow winding unpaved roads, such as at RP10.
-Please note that these roads are often not visible on your navigation device, so a road map is recommended.
+From Tenom, drive via the SA33 to Sipitang.
+This two-lane road is of good quality and winds through the green, mountainous landscape of Malaysia.
+Along the route, there are small cafes where you can stop for a short break.
+For enthusiasts, there are also unpaved, narrow, winding roads you can follow; these are marked with waypoints.
+Please note, however, that these roads are often not visible on your navigation system.

 Padas River view from the Train